TBrockmeyer/courses-participation-api/README.md

 Update own current course participation
 <br/>`http -a user_2:user2_pw PUT http://127.0.0.1:8000/participations/update/2/ participation_course_id=2 participation_course_phase=1`
-<br/>The primary key int:pk, here "2", is the participation_id; it can be determined by getting the currently valid course participation, see paragraph above
+<br/>The primary key int:pk, here "2", is the participation_id; it can be determined by getting the currently valid course participation, see paragraph above.
+The participation_course_id needs to be the same course_id as the user is currently in, and the participation_course_phase shall be the new phase the user is entering.

 Exit course (delete own participation)
 <br/>`http -a user_2:user2_pw DELETE http://127.0.0.1:8000/participations/delete/`